vnyb/loudml-plugin-example/README.md

-# loudml-plugin-example
+# loudml-plugin-mail

-Example of plug-in for LoudML.
-For it to create your own!
+Plug-in for LoudML for sending e-mail notifications on anomaly detection.